On the Visibility category of the Shafarevich--Tate group: Minimal visualizations of different dimensions

 For \Cref{item:2d_miminal_vis} of \Cref{thm:different_minima}, the idea is relatively straightforward and similar to above: having $E$ in hand, we want to find a $5$-congruent curve $F$ for which $E$ and $F$ satisfy the conditions of \Cref{thm:fisher_2.2} and such that $\Vis_A(\Sha(E/\Q)) \cong (\Z/5\Z)^2$.
 This is easier to obtain than the $3$-dimensional visualization since the modular curve $X_E(5)$ has genus 0 and so there are infinitely many $5$-congruent curves; it is just a matter of finding one that satisfies the additional required conditions.
-Moreover, the implementation of finding $5$-congruent curves is conveniently already implemented in Magma as \texttt{RubinSilverbergPolynomials} (since Rubin and Silverberg addressed this question in \cite{rubin1995families}).
+Moreover, finding $5$-congruent elliptic curves is conveniently already implemented in Magma as \texttt{HessePolynomials} and \texttt{RubinSilverbergPolynomials} (Rubin and Silverberg gave the first parametrization of $X_E(5)$ in \cite{rubin1995families}, and Fisher gave parametrizations for both symplectic and anti-symplectic congruences using the Hessian in \cite{Fisher_hess12}).
 The entire implementation that allowed us to find the curve $F$ as in the statement of the theorem is in \texttt{magma/findCongruentCurve.m}, which yields the following result that finishes the proof of \Cref{thm:different_minima}.

 \begin{proposition} There is an abelian surface $A$ over $\Q$ that visualizes $\Sha(E)[5]$, and we have where $F$ is the elliptic curve and $E[5] \cong \Delta \cong F[5]$, diagonally embedded in each component of $E \times F$. \end{proposition}